Tenth54/AD-Lab-2025/README.md

 ## Configure DHCP, DNS, and RAS

 ## Add users
+Run windows powershell ISE as administrator
+Open scripts and select the powershell file
+[picture]

+We should be unable to run without enabling some settings [picture]

+Execute the command "Set-ExecutionPolicy Unrestricted"
+- note: do not do this in a corporate environement, since this is a lab it should be done for convenience.

+Change directory to the folder that has the script so it can read the text file with a bunch of names. run the script
+[picture]

+Verify that the organizational unit, _Users, was created and populated.
+[picture]

 ## Configure a client workstation
 Create the Client VM in windows 10 and name it "CLIENT1".